3aransia/3aransia/CODE_OF_CONDUCT.md

 - Avoid using `git commit -a` unless you know what you're doing;
 - Check every change with `git diff` before adding them to the index (stage area) and with `git diff --cached` before commiting;
-- Make sure you add your name to our [list of contributors](https://github.com/nltk/nltk/blob/develop/AUTHORS.md);
+- Make sure you add your name to our [list of contributors](https://github.com/3aransia/3aransia/blob/develop/AUTHORS.md);
 - If you have push access to the main repository, please do not commit directly to `develop`: your access should be used only to accept pull requests; if you want to make a new feature, you should use the same process as other developers so you code will be reviewed.
-- See [RELEASE-HOWTO.txt](RELEASE-HOWTO.txt) to see everything you need before creating a new NLTK release.
+- See [RELEASE-HOWTO.txt](RELEASE-HOWTO.txt) to see everything you need before creating a new 3aransia release.

 ## Code Guidelines